huntergps/handbook-docs/Fuse/03 - UI Components.md

 		<Text>Hello, world!</Text>
 	</App>

-This is great but when you have longer passages of text, such as a _Lorem Ipsum_, you likely want to enable word wrapping.
+This is great but when you have longer passages of text, such as a _Lorem Ipsum_, you most likely want to enable word wrapping.
 In Fuse, this is done with the `$(TextWrapping)` property on the `Text` control:

 	<Text TextWrapping="Wrap">Lorem Ipsum(...)</Text>

-If you find that wrapping the text still makes it hard to show all the contents you want, you probably want to look at adding the contents to a @(ScrollView), or changing @(FontSize). `TextWrapping` can be set to `Wrap` or `NoWrap` (default).
+If you are still finding that wrapping the text still makes it hard to show all the contents you want, you probably want to consider adding the contents to a @(ScrollView), or changing @(FontSize). `TextWrapping` can be set to `Wrap` or `NoWrap` (default).

 ### $(Fonts)